 To qualify for the 24-month extension, you must:

 - Have been granted OPT and currently be in a valid period of OPT;

-- "The student is in Active F-1 status in an authorized period of regular post-completion OPT" - DHS
+- "The student is in Active F-1 status in an authorized period of regular post-completion OPT or in an authorized period of 17-month STEM OPT with at least 150 days remaining on their EAD as of the date of application." - DHS

 - Have earned a bachelor’s, master’s, or doctoral degree from a school that is accredited by a U.S. Department of Education-recognized accrediting agency and is certified by SEVP when you submit your STEM OPT extension application.

 - Work for an employer who meets all the requirements listed below in the STEM OPT Employer Responsibilities section.

 Previously obtained STEM degrees: If you are an F-1 student participating in a 12-month period of post-completion OPT based on a non-STEM degree, you may be eligible to use a prior STEM degree earned from a U.S. institution of higher education to apply for a STEM OPT extension.
 You must have received both degrees from currently accredited and SEVP-certified institutions, and cannot have already received a STEM OPT extension based on this prior degree.
 The practical training opportunity also must be directly related to the previously obtained STEM degree.